krishnaanaril/portfolio-v2/posts/sd-azure.md

   - Krishna Mohan A M
 ---

 Hardware requirement are pretty challenging for most of the machine learning needs, stable diffusion is no different.
 Most of the SaaS offerings' pricing (Dreamstudio, Midjourney) depends on the number of images generated.
-My intention was totally differnt than just generating cool images, I want to play around with it and learn how it works.
+My intention was totally different than just generating cool images, I want to play around with it and learn how it works.

 But wait, I've an Azure subscription.
 Can I make use of that?
 I googled around and found a [very informative blog](https://vladiliescu.net/stable-diffusion-web-ui-on-azure-ml/) to spin-off an Azure ML instance to run SD.
 I followed most of that blog with some tweaks for my needs.
 If you prefer to follow the original reference please do so.

 ## Prerequisites
 - Install [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) and its [ML extension](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?tabs=public)
-- Login to Azure from CLI and set the default subscritpion.
+- Login to Azure from CLI and set the default subscription.
     ```powershell
     # Log in with your Azure account.
 This will open webpage, login with your credentials.
     az login